PreMedKB/PAnno/README.md

 <img src="https://raw.githubusercontent.com/premedkb/panno/main/docs/images/architecture.png" width="40%" />
 </p>

-## Status
-PAnno is still under _active development_.
-In the current release, you should only use it to evaluate whether PAnno will compile and run properly on your system.
-All information in the PAnno report is interpreted directly from the uploaded VCF file.
-Users recognize that they are using PAnno at their own risk.

 ## Installation

 **Prerequisite: PAnno requires `Python >= 3.7` to be loaded in your environment for full functionality to work.**